Isaac Peach: Kiki Toa Leutele

 Leutele started training with Peach when he fought Demsey McKean in May 2021.
 In November 2022, Leutele fought Justis Huni in Australia.
 Peach stated that his team was treated with disrespect as Huni team tried to skip to fight for different opponents.
 Leutele lost the fight by unanimous decision.
 In August 2023, Leutele fought Toese Vousiutu in Australia which Leutele won by split decision.
 Peach blasted the judge who scored the fight the other way and would pull boxers out of fights if that judge was involved.

 Amato Mataika

 Amato "Matt" Mataika trained under Peach from 2022.
 Mataika fought on the Mea Motu World title undercard winning against Joseph Tufuga by unanimous decision.
 Mataika had to switch his boxing allegiance to Tonga due to lack of funding from New Zealand.
 Peach explored the options to pay for the 12,000 bill that comes with competing at the Olympic qualifiers and switching to Tongan boxing team was the best idea.
 Mataika left Peach boxing in 2024.

-Amateur Boxers
+Amateur boxers

-In March 2015, Boaz Peach which is trained by his brother Isaac Peach, would compete in KeriKeri.
+In March 2015, Boaz Peach, trained by his brother Isaac, competed in KeriKeri.

-Peach has a big stable of amateur boxers including Omid Azizi, Sonny Morini, Erin Walsh and more.
+Peach has a stable of amateur boxers including Omid Azizi, Sonny Morini, Erin Walsh and others.